AeronFuertes/alpha-a/README.md

-This is the repository for the first apha-a of the Complete Ruby on Rails Tutorial
+This is the repository for the first alpha-a of the Complete Ruby on Rails Tutorial